 Blue Lake International ensembles are hosted by various musical organizations, schools, churches, or town councils.
 Host families are identified by the hosting representative, who is often a key leader within these various organizations.
 Organization members, families, and personal friends of Blue Lake’s hosting committee serve as host families for our students.
 In most cases, students are paired with families who have children of similar age, gender, artistic endeavors, and interests.
-Typically, two Blue Lake students are housed together, but all students should look forward to the possibility of being the only Blue Laker in a host family.
-Students will have one host family per community.

 The Blue Lake International Exchange Program offers a flexible attendance policy, which is outlined in the invitation and contract materials.
 However, most schools are willing to make special arrangements during end of year activities in order for full attendance at Blue Lake rehearsals.
 Most schools recognize the value of the International Program experience and permit students to have an alternate end of year schedule.
 Blue Lake recommends discussing arrangements with your school during the enrollment period.